Isaac Hull: Command of USS Constitution

-Captain Dacres, though wounded, signaled the surrender and Hull sent boats to the British frigate for their wounded and to take the remaining crew prisoner.
+Captain Dacres, though wounded, signaled the surrender and Hull sent boats to Guerriere for their wounded and to take the remaining crew prisoner.
 In all seven American sailors were killed and seven wounded.
-The British frigate suffered 15 killed and 78 wounded; with 257 captured.
+The crew of Guerriere suffered 15 killed and 78 wounded; with 257 captured.
 Hull was a magnanimous victor, complementing Captain Dacres and his crew on their courage, and after Dacres presented him his sword, Hull graciously returned it.
 Ship Log August 20, 1812 "[R]emoved the prisoners and baggage from the prize ship.
 Sent a surgeon's mate to assist the wounded, [H]aving removed all prisoners ... immediately set her a fire, and at quarter pass 3, she blew-up."
-The action electrified the nation, made Captain Hull a national hero and demonstrated that the small U.S. Navy was a worthy and dangerous opponent for Britain's otherwise overwhelming maritime might.
+The action electrified the nation, made Captain Hull a national hero in the United States and demonstrated that the small U.S. Navy could pose a challenge to British command of the sea.
 On September 9, 1814 Secretary of the Navy Hamilton wrote the Captain: "In this action we know not most to applaud, your gallantry, or your skill.
 You and your crew are entitled to and will receive the applause and gratitude of your grateful country.
-As reward for this stunning achievement, the U.S. Congress voted Captain Hull a gold medal with silver copies for his commissioned officers, and Constitution's entire crew shared $50,000 in prize money for HMS Guerriere's destruction.
+As reward for this achievement, the U.S. Congress voted Captain Hull a gold medal with silver copies for his commissioned officers, and Constitution's entire crew shared $50,000 in prize money for HMS Guerriere's destruction.